gregbeech/website/blog/2013/restful-api-design-the-fundamentals.markdown

 ## Methods

 HTTP methods (aka verbs) are used to perform actions on resources.
-The method in a request is the _only_ RESTful way to indicate which action should be performed/
+The method in a request is the _only_ RESTful way to indicate which action should be performed.

 The most important methods used in REST and their usual semantics are: